Dynatrace/AWSDevOpsTutorial/README.md

 **BUT THAT IS A BORING TASK!!
 A TASK THAT CAN BE AUTOMATED!!**

-In our AWS CodePipeline you may have noticed an action called *RegisterDynatraceBuildValidation*.
-This action triggers the Lambda function *registerDynatraceBuildValidation* with the parameters: StagingToProduction,5.
-These parameters tell our Lambda function to that we want to compare key metrics from Staging vs Production.
+In our AWS CodePipeline you may have noticed an action called *RegisterStagingValidation*.
+This action triggers the Lambda function *registerDynatraceBuildValidation* with the parameters: *StagingToProduction,5,ApproveStaging*.
+These parameters tell our Lambda function that we want to compare key metrics from Staging vs Production.
 It also tells it that we dont want to do it right away but start in 5 minutes.
 Reason for that is because we first want to give the load test the chance to generate some load.
+And once the validation happened it should Approve or Reject the Approval Action with the name *ApproveStaging*!

 *registerDynatraceBuildValidation*: This AWS Lambda is actually not doing a whole lot.
 It is simply putting a "Build Validation Request" in a DynamoDB table with all the information needed to process the request once the timespan, e.g: 5 minutes has passed.
 If you want go ahead and explorer your DynamoDB table called *BuildValidationRequests*:
 ![](./images/buildvalidation_dynamodbtable1.png)
-The key data points in that table are: PipelineName, ComparisonName, Timestamp, Validationtimeframe and Status.
-In my screenshot you can see that 4 build validation requests.
+The key data points in that table are: PipelineName, ComparisonName, ApprovalAction, Timestamp, Validationtimeframe and Status.
+In my screenshot you can see 4 different build validation requests.
 1 is still waiting for validation.
 Two are in status OK and one shows status Violation!
 Violation means that the automated metrics comparison between the two specified environments showed a degradation in performance.
 As for status waiting: Waiting means that it is not yet time as the timeframe, e.g: 5 minutes since the request was put into this table has not yet passed!

 *validateBuildDynatraceWorker*: This AWS Lambda is doing all the heavy lifting.
-It gets triggered via a CloudWatch Rule that calls this function every 2 minutes.
-The function checks the DynamoDB table and processes those entries that are in status "Waiting" and where "the time is right".
+It gets triggered via a CloudWatch Rule that calls this function every 2 minutes (that can of course be changed).
+The function checks the DynamoDB table and processes those entries that are in status "Waiting" and where "The Time is Right".
 The function then looks at the monspec file which contains the definition of environments, comparison configurations as well as metrics.
-Based on that configuration data the function uses the Dynatrace Timeseries API and pulls in the metrics from the entities and compares them.
-The result gets put back onto the DynamoDB Item.
+Based on that configuration data the function uses the Dynatrace Timeseries API and pulls in the metrics from the matching entities and compares them.
+The result gets put back into the DynamoDB database.
 The monspec column contains all values from the source and the comparison source as well as status information for every compared metric and an overall status.
 The overall status is also reflected in the Status column.
+In case we have configured an ApprovalAction this Lambda function approves or rejects that action in case the action is still pending approval.
+In case you manually approved/rejected it no action is done!
 ![](./images/buildvalidation_cloudwatchrule1.png)

 So - one way to look at the data would be to go back to the DynamoDB table and manually look at the Monspec column. **BUT - THAT IS ALSO BORING AND A MANUAL TASK!!**